Japan PM Abe's party favorite to win upper house | DW | 21.07.2019

 Revision of constitution

 A total of 370 candidates were vying for seats in the upper house, the less powerful of parliament's two chambers.
-The House of Councillors has 245 seats, with half of them facing election every three years.
+The House of Councillors has 245 seats, with half of its lawmakers facing election every three years.

 Abe's ruling bloc and its allies — the Japan Innovation Party and independents — are hoping to gain a two-thirds majority, or 85 seats, in order to begin the process of revising Japan's constitution.